AlbrechtAlice/UCSF_MoonLAIT_Assignment_Interview/README.md

   → Produces the output files: **`all_metrics.csv`** and **`avg_metrics.csv`**

 - **`all_metrics.csv`**
-  → Output file containing **detailed performance metrics** for each sleep stage.
+  → Output file containing **detailed performance metrics** for each subject.

 - **`avg_metrics.csv`**
-  → Output file with **averaged performance scores** across all sleep stages.
+  → Output file with **averaged performance scores** across all subjects.

 - **`results_visualization.ipynb`**
   → Jupyter Notebook for **visualizing and comparing sleep staging results**, including confusion matrices and performance metrics.